cfe-lab/bblab-server/bblab_inventory.md

 ## QC and data processing

-- __Fasta Converter__
-    - Two old versions exist and track a deleted repository, last updated November 2014.
-One version is on the server `/alldata/WebContent/tools/fasta_converter`, checked for Python 3.7, uses CGI.
-A version on the MDF under `Eric_server_tools/Sites/dan/webtools/fastaConverter` is written for Python 2.7.

 - __Text to columns__
     - No source control and does not appear on the MDF.
 A text manipulation tool which counts the characters in each column in the input text field.